Health-RI/The-FAIR-Metroline/pages/metroline_steps/register_structural_metadata.md

 * **Reduces ambiguity.** Harmonises data elements, by providing definitions to each variable, making it easier to combine both existing and new datasets, as data alone might be meaningless or open to misinterpretation.
 * **Provides structural context.** Explains how variables are related to one another and describes the format of the data.
 * **Increases findability.** When variables are made publicly available, they allow more specific queries to be made about the resource.
+* **Enhances interoperability.** Harmonised data definitions ensure that concepts are clearly and precisely described, enabling easier integration and combination across datasets.
 * **Enhances reusability.**  By clearly describing the data elements, the data can be reused in the future by yourself or by other projects with different research objectives.
 * **Improves reproducibility.** Metadata about the structure of your data provides insight into how the original data was structured, even if the original data is no longer available.